 sudo python ez_setup.py sudo /usr/local/bin/easy_install pip

 Installing the openstack tool (all operating systems)

-Here we will give basic instructions on setting up a simple virtual environment for installing the client tools.
-If you don't want to use virtual environments, you can skip these steps and move directly to the installation instructions using pip.
+Here we give basic instructions on setting up a simple virtual environment for installing the client tools.
+If you do not want to use virtual environments, you can skip these steps and move directly to the installation instructions using pip.

 First install the virtualenv Python package:

 You can also use the packages provided by your operating system, for example on Red Hat, you could install python-virtualenv with yum.
 Create a directory for your virtual environments.
 We give it a specific name but you can call it something else as well:

 Go to the directory and create a new virtual environment using virtualenv:

 This creates a new directory called "osclient" in the "python_virtualenvs" directory.
 This directory will contain everything you install within the virtual environment.
 It also contains a script for activating the environment that you need to run next:

 After activation, further Python or pip commands will run in the context of the virtual environment.
 If you now proceed with the installation instructions below, all packages will be installed in your newly created virtual environment.
 You will know that the "osclient" virtual environment is activated when you see the text "(osclient)" before your prompt in the shell you are using.
 If you install the command line clients inside a virtual environment, they will only be available within that virtual environment.